MicrosoftDocs/win32/desktop-src/Intl/nls--name-based-apis-sample.md

   LOCALE_SSHORTESTDAYNAME7 has value di LOCALE_SISO639LANGNAME2 has value fra LOCALE_SISO3166CTRYNAME2 has value FRA
-  LOCALE_SNAN has value Non Num�rique
-  LOCALE_SPOSINFINITY has value +Infini LOCALE_SNEGINFINITY has value -Infini LOCALE_SSCRIPTS has value Latn;
+  LOCALE_SNAN has value Non Num rique LOCALE_SPOSINFINITY has value +Infini LOCALE_SNEGINFINITY has value -Infini LOCALE_SSCRIPTS has value Latn;
 Locale es-ES (Spanish)
 LCID for es-ES is c0a
-Date: mi�rcoles, 03 de febrero de 2010
+Date: mi rcoles, 03 de febrero de 2010
   LOCALE_SNAME has value es-ES
   LOCALE_SDURATION has value H:mm:ss
   LOCALE_SKEYBOARDSTOINSTALL has value 0c0a:0000040a;0409:00000409